 Villa Cortile is a unique Canadian home that has set the standard for combining striking, modernist features, with classical European design.
-The home represented an exceptional project for Principal Architect, Gianpiero Pugliese, who creatively applied Audax’s core Human Architecture philosophy to Italian-inspired design.
+The home represents an exceptional project for principal architect Gianpiero Pugliese, who creatively applied Audax’s core Human Architecture philosophy to Italian-inspired design.

 Withheld